 - 37% of women obtaining abortions identify themselves as Protestant, and 28% identify themselves as Catholic (AGI).

 - At current rates, nearly one-third of American women will have an abortion (AGI).

-WHY ARE ABORTIONS PERFORMED?
+WHY DO ABORTIONS OCCUR?

 - On average, women give at least 3 reasons for choosing abortion: 3/4 say that having a baby would interfere with work, school or other responsibilities; about 3/4 say they cannot afford a child; and 1/2 say they do not want to be a single parent or are having problems with their husband or partner (AGI).